-The Maldives from A to Z. A Complete Guide for Travelers
+The Maldives from A to Z. A Complete Guide for Travellers

 In this glossary, I’ve gathered all the things (small and big) I know about Maldives, together with official travel and general information to make you an alphabetical tour of the Maldives.

-Take it as a glossary of the destination, a useful guide for your next trip.
+A glossary of the destination, a useful guide for your next trip to the Maldives.

 I tried to make as complete as possible.
 I could have go on and on but I had to focus on the most essential and useful information.

 If you think that some information is missing, you are welcome to let me a comment and I will include the most relevant tip !